-Confirmation of a peak in the interest rate cycle could act as a major boost to economic and financial sentiment.
-The most rapid interest hike cycle since the 1980s has seen the Federal Reserve increase the Funds Rate from 0.0% to 5.0% in the space of just 13 months.
-The impact on economic growth and credit extension is only just becoming apparent given the long impact lags from monetary policy.
-Sign of acute bank sector distress in US and Europe were evident in March.
-The collapse of Silicon Valley Bank was the largest US bank to fold since Washington Mutual in 2008.
-In Europe, the Swiss giant Credit Suisse was taken over by UBS after it too faced a major liquidity squeeze.
-Central banks remain between a rock and a hard place.
+Against this backdrop, confirmation of a peak in the interest rate cycle could act as a major boost to economic and financial sentiment.
+However, central banks remain between a rock and a hard place.
 In order to ensure that inflation returns to target over the medium term whilst also preventing inflation expectations from becoming unanchored and feeding into elevated wage settlements requires keeping policy rates at levels which most economies in the world have become unaccustomed to over the past decade.
 However, tight monetary policy comes at a cost, slowing economic activity, weakening job creation, increasing the cost of borrowing and contributing to financial market volatility.
-Factors that could boost global growth are: 1) peak in the global interest rate cycle and renewed monetary & fiscal policy support, including re-industrialisation in the West; 2) cessation of war in Ukraine; 3) significant increase in OPEC oil production lowering oil prices;.
-Factors that could constrain global growth are: 1) worsening financial sector volatility and tightening of credit availability; 2) significant unwinding of advanced economy housing markets; 3) increased geopolitical tensions, especially in Asia Pacific; 4) continued monetary policy tightening given resurgence of global inflation; 5) new pandemic, such as an outbreak of human-human avian flu or simply a more transmissible variant of Covid-19.
+Factors that could boost global growth are: 1) peak in the global interest rate cycle; 2) renewed monetary & fiscal policy support, including reindustrialisation in the West; 3) cessation of war in Ukraine; and 4) technology led improvement in productivity.
+Factors that could constrain global growth are: 1) worsening financial sector volatility and tightening of credit availability; 2) increased geopolitical tensions, especially in Asia Pacific; 3) continued monetary policy tightening given resurgence of global inflation; 4) continued disruption from technology, especially Al; and 4) significant unwinding of advanced economy housing markets.